Terradue/doc-tep-geohazards/source/tutorials/setap.rst

         This limitation is due to the availability of POE orbits.

-        In principle it is also possible to use "Restituted Orbits" (`AUX_RESORB`), as descrbed in the `Fill the parameter values`_ section.
+        In principle it is also possible to use "Restituted Orbits" (`AUX_RESORB`), as described in the `Fill the parameter values`_ section.
         Restituted orbits are available in a couple of days after the acquisition but support for them in the GEP SETAP service is considerd "experimental".